Howard Markel, M.D.

 About Howard Markel

 Howard Markel, M.D., Ph.D., is the George E. Wantz Distinguished Professor of the History of Medicine and director of the Center for the History of Medicine at the University of Michigan.
 He is also a professor of psychiatry, public health, history, and pediatrics.
-An acclaimed social and cultural historian of medicine, Dr. Markel brings to audiences a fascinating historical perspective.
+An acclaimed social and cultural historian of medicine, Dr. Markel brings a fascinating historical perspective to health topics faced by society.

-Markel is the author, coauthor, or coeditor of ten books, including the award-winning Quarantine!: East European Jewish Immigrants and the New York City Epidemics of 1892 and When Germs Travel: Six Major Epidemics That Have Invaded America and the Fears They Have Unleashed.
+Dr. Markel is also the author, coauthor, or coeditor of eleven books, including the award-winning Quarantine!: East European Jewish Immigrants and the New York City Epidemics of 1892 and When Germs Travel: Six Major Epidemics That Have Invaded America and the Fears They Have Unleashed.
+In When Germs Travel, he tells the distinctive stories of six epidemics–tuberculosis, bubonic plague, trachoma, typhus, cholera, and AIDS–to explain why our chief defense against diseases never worked in a world of bustling international travel and porous borders.

-An Anatomy of Addiction: Sigmund Freud, William Halsted, and the Miracle Drug Cocaine, garnered wide critical praise and was a New York Times bestseller, an Amazon bestseller, a Barnes & Noble bestseller, and a New York Times Book Review editor’s choice.
-His most recent work is The Kelloggs, a fascinating chronicle of John and Will Kellogg, who built an empire and changed the course of American medicine, nutrition, and diet.
+Howard Markel is also the author of An Anatomy of Addiction: Sigmund Freud, William Halsted, and the Miracle Drug Cocaine.
+An Anatomy of Addiction, a New York Times bestseller, describes the long history of the then-heralded wonder drug, how its use has grown in recent decades, and what we must all do to stop the current epidemic in its tracks.
+His most recent work The Kelloggs: The Battling Brothers of Battle Creek is a fascinating chronicle of John and Will Kellogg, who built an empire and changed the course of American medicine, nutrition, and diet.

 -